HEARTBEATS IN PERFORMING ARTS

 In 2021, the Performing Arts Division at the City of Brampton launched its inaugural Black and Indigenous Youth Internship and Co-Op Program, generously supported by Algoma University.
 The first of its kind in Canada, the program is designed by, for, and with Black and Indigenous students, and guided by an incredible team of Black and Indigenous lead mentors and professional artists.

-Over the past three months, the first cohort of five students activated the program with lead mentors Cameron Grant, Brampton-based actor, educator, and theatre creator; Angela Boyer, poet, public speaker, and Indigenous arts and culture advocate; and Deneille R. Walters, education design and technology consultant; and Performing Arts staff.
+The first cohort of students activated the program with lead mentors Cameron Grant, Brampton-based actor, educator, and theatre creator; Angela Boyer, poet, public speaker, and Indigenous arts and culture advocate; and Deneille R. Walters, education design and technology consultant; and Performing Arts staff.
 Participants worked on a uniquely virtual pilot project to design the program’s framework for years to come.

 "I've learned through art everyone has a place that can allow them to express and represent themselves.
 This was an experience I definitely won't forget and will carry with me forever."